Supply Chain & Operations: The ONLY Technology Strategy you need in a Post COVID world

 The most demanding leadership test for many is now looming.
-Bringing business back in an environment where economies are still reeling, and a vaccine has yet to be found will demand a lot out of us.
-While accelerating trends that were anyway benefiting the industry's biggest companies, this pandemic has reinforced reliance on services from innovative digital tools and technologies.
+Bringing business back bigger in an environment where economies are still reeling will demand a lot out of us.
+Accelerating technology trends are already benefiting the industry's biggest players and this pandemic has reinforced reliance on services from innovative digital tools and technologies.

-The coming phase of the COVID-19 crisis will be the most challenging one for most firms in their corporate history.
+This phase of the COVID-19 crisis will be the most challenging one for most firms in their corporate history.
 And it's one most might have to undertake with tremendous handicaps.
-Workforces are disrupted, revenue is unpredictable, there's a chronic shortage of investment capital, and supply chains are fractured.
+Workforces have started coming back to the office, revenue could still be unpredictable, there's a chronic shortage of investment capital, and supply chains are fractured.
 Digital technologies will prove to be a powerful option for recovery in this unprecedented environment.
-In a post-COVID-19 world, a proactive technology strategy built around building resilience and adapting operations can give companies a better competitive edge.
+In a post-COVID-19 world, a proactive technology strategy built around building resilience and adapting operations can give you a better competitive edge.

 - It is more of a struggle beyond the biggest companies.
 Tools like the videoconferencing service Zoom have now become essential, but property-rental sites like Airbnb and ride-hailing firms like Lyft and Uber are seeing users trickle down.
-The technology industry will suffer this year too, but by how much remains unclear.
-Big Tech, however, can benefit from changes in consumer habits when the economy eventually improves.
+The technology industry is recovering fast this year, but by how much remains unclear.
+Big Tech can benefit from changes in consumer habits when the economy eventually improves.
 The work from home shift has shown us the benefits of cloud computing when use unexpectedly spiked.
 Adjusting computing needs on the fly is complicated and expensive for companies managing their internet infrastructures.
 Cloud computing has made it easier.

-You have to adapt operations to fit an unpredictable future.
-Ongoing uncertainty has to be the toughest of the many challenges COVID-19 has presented to the business.
+You have to adapt operations to fit a new future.
 The impact of this pandemic on our economy and lives continues to evolve, leaving behind an increasingly unknown operating environment for firms.
-The ability to adapt fast to a new way of doing business will be critical, even though it can be difficult to know how conditions will change.
+The ability to adapt fast to a new way of doing business will be critical.

 As many companies rush to adapt to these new conditions, a lack of digital preparedness has hampered some.
 Siloed and legacy technologies that are, more often than not, slow-moving and high-cost, are an even greater liability now.
 And if you're working without solid protection against cyberattacks, you're at increased risk as cybercriminals are bound to exploit opportunities with your staff working beyond the firewall and in newly digitized operations.